-7.2.5 Metal hooks and weights to produce a series of total loads to determine the damaged length.
-The metal hooks shall consist of No. 19 gauge steel wire of 1/8 inch diameter and shall be made from 3 inch lengths of the wire and bent 1/2 inch from one end to a 45 degree hook.
+7.2.5 Metal hooks and weights to produce a series of total loads to determine damaged length.
+The metal hooks shall consist of No. 19 gauge steel wire or equivalent and shall be made from 3 inch lengths of the wire and bent 1/2 inch from one end to a 45 degree hook.
 One end of the hook shall be fastened around the neck of the weight to be used.

-7.2.6 Stop watch or other device to measure the burning time to 0.2 seconds.
+7.2.6 Stop watch or other device to measure the burning time to 0.2 second.